Tivoli Gardens: Other attractions

 In addition, there is a Halloween Fest in October and Christmas Holidays in December.
 During the summer the park has fireworks shows each Saturday.
 In 2022 the firework season runs from June 4 to September 24, and the firework will take place on the roof of The Concert Hall to the tones of The Barber of Seville by Gioachino Rossini.

 Hotels

-There is one on-site hotel at the park: Hotel Nimb.
+The Nimb Hotel is the only hotel located on-site at the park.
 The Tivoli Hotel & Congress Centre is affiliated with Tivoli Gardens only by name, but close cooperation does take place.
+Many of the interior designs were created by Thomas Winkler, chief artist at the Tivoli Gardens since 2009.

 Performing arts

 Besides the rides, Tivoli Gardens also serve as a venue for various performing arts & as an active part of the cultural scene in Copenhagen.

 Tivoli Concert Hall

 Tivoli Concert Hall is a classical concert hall featuring concerts with some of the largest names in international classical music.

 The Pantomime Theatre

 The Pantomime Theatre is an open-air theatre designed by Vilhelm Dahlerup, also known for the design of the Royal Danish Theatre.
 It is a toy-like historicist built in Chinese style and noted for its mechanical front curtain that takes five men to operate and unfolds like a peacock's tail.
 As indicated by the name, it is primarily a scene for pantomime theatre in the classical Italian commedia dell'arte tradition, which is performed daily with a live pit orchestra.
 Besides this original function, the theatre leads a second life as a venue for ballet and modern dance, performing works by choreographers such as August Bournonville, Dinna Bjørn, Louise Midjord and Paul James Rooney.